Windesson/RealTimeFlightPrices/README.md

 What is the expected input
 ===========================
-User will manually enter the airport's IATA code or city's name information or select a option from the auto-complete drop-down list in the 'FROM'/'TO' text box, select the depart and return date then click search.
+User will manually enter the airport's IATA code or city's name information or select an option from the auto-complete drop-down list in the 'FROM'/'TO' text box.
+User will select the depart and return dates.
+User will then click search.

-**auto-complete**: Will show top 5 matching airports where the user input starts with the airports IATA code or city name.
+**auto-complete**: shows the top 5 matching airports where the user input starts with the airports IATA code or city name.

-**search**: Will retrieve flights from both RapidAPI-Skyscanner and Kayak website.
-Since scraping website is not ideal or reliable for computer-to-computer communication, the user might need to search at least 2 times before getting a result.
+**search**: Retrieves flight from both Rapidapi-Skyscanner and Kayak website.
+Since scraping website is not ideal or reliable for computer-to-computer communication, search at least twice will return better results.

 Note: For a production version of similar App, the user should be limited to select airports from the drop-down list.
-This would avoid unnecessary search for invalid airport or city code.
+This is to avoid unnecessary search for invalid airport or city code.

 What is the expected output
 ===========================